LordMike/MBW.Client.SslLabsLib/README.md

 * **AnalyzeOptions.IgnoreMismatch** -- Sets `ignoreMismatch` to `on`.
 Will instruct SSL Labs to proceed with the analysis, even if the certificate provided by the host does not match the domain queried.

+# Example clients
+The following example clients are provided.

+* **SslLabsCli** -- implementation of `ssllabs-scan` in C#, to showcase the Client and how to use it.
+Is very straight forward.

+* **SslLabsMassScan** -- implementation of a builk scanner, which can take a domain name list and sequentiall scan the domains.
+Can be used for data analysis.
+This scanner will dynamically adjust to the limits set by the API.